Single-vineyard New Zealand wines, cellar-aged for optimal release and crafted with purity, precision, and the potential to age gracefully.

 Welcome to Foxes Island

-From the very first wine in 1992, Founder and Winemaker John Belsham believed in New Zealand’s ability to produce world-class, single-vineyard wines; wines that would sit on top of the world and champion excellence.
+Since crafting his first wine in 1992, Founder and Winemaker John Belsham has championed New Zealand’s potential to produce world-class, single-vineyard wines — wines defined by purity, precision, and an unmistakable sense of place.

 John Belsham

-One of Australasia's most experienced and respected wine judges and critics, he was the airline wine consultant to Air New Zealand for 20 years and the lead wine panel chair for 16 years at Cuisine Magazine.
+One of Australasia’s most experienced wine judges and critics, he served as Air New Zealand’s wine consultant for 20 years and as lead wine panel chair at Cuisine Magazine for 16 years, shaping national palates and standards of excellence.

 The Awatere Estate

-Pinot Noir thrives in old, complex, and friable soils that are free-draining yet retain moisture to keep the vine perfectly content.
-These conditions are what led John to the Awatere Valley.
-The soils are 540 million years old and the Valley enjoys slightly warmer days and cooler nights than the lower flood-plain valleys of Marlborough; where the soils are around 200-300 years old.
+Pinot Noir thrives in the Awatere’s old, complex soils — free-draining yet moisture-retentive, allowing the vines to grow in perfect balance.
+These conditions are what first drew John Belsham to the valley.
+With soils estimated at 540 million years old, the site enjoys slightly warmer days and cooler nights than the younger floodplain valleys of Marlborough, resulting in wines of purity, tension, and aromatic depth.

-The top terraces have deeper loamy, alluvial soils, whereas the lower terraces are stony, greywacke alluvium.
-There are three different clones of Pinot Noir planted to suit the site and achieve the desired flavour profiles in the final wines.
+The upper terraces hold deeper loam and alluvial complexes, while the lower terraces are composed of stony greywacke alluvium.
+Three carefully selected Dijon Pinot Noir clones are planted across these terraces to harmonise with the site’s natural contours and achieve the desired structure and finesse in the final wines.

-Sustainably and naturally farmed from the start, the Awatere Estate vineyard has high-density plantings of Pinot Noir, Chardonnay, Sauvignon Blanc and Riesling; varietals all produced under the Foxes Island label.
+From the beginning, the Awatere Estate has been sustainably and naturally farmed, with high-density plantings of Pinot Noir, Chardonnay, Sauvignon Blanc, and Riesling — each crafted under the Foxes Island label and cellar-aged before international release.

 Foxes Island Wines Pinot Noir Collection